TastyNut/LibertyVisual/README.md

 [![Mod Trailer](https://img.youtube.com/vi/ZXYDLy6IMeQ/maxresdefault.jpg)](https://youtu.be/ZXYDLy6IMeQ)

 > [!IMPORTANT]
-> This mod, in its current form, is not meant for doing a playthrough of the game.
+> This mod, in its current form, is not meant for doing a playthrough of the game.<br>
-> It enhances the games visuals for video and/or screenshot purposes.
+> It enhances the games visuals for video and/or screenshot purposes.<br>
-> If you want to play through GTA IV and EFLC, the best way to do it is [-this-](https://fusionfix on ce).
+> If you want to play through GTA IV and EFLC, the best way to do it is [-this-](https://fusionfix.on.ce).<br>

-## Installation: <br>
+## Installation:

 > Download Grand Theft Auto IV: The Complete Edition